Lure of online sales cuts number of Boxing Day shoppers in UK

 Bluewater centre in Kent said deep discounts were expected to draw enough shoppers to contribute to record annual results.

-Retailers in London's West End said they expected customers to spend over 50 million pounds on Dec.
+Retailers in London's West End said they expected customers to spend over 50 million pounds ($78 million) on Dec.
 26, singling out Chinese, Nigerian and Middle Eastern buyers among top spenders.

 Department store Debenhams said it expected "well over" 50,000 people in its Oxford Street branch alone.